How To Enable Support Generation Creality

 To maximize the effectiveness of support generation on your Creality printer, consider these best practices:

-- Monitor Your Prints: Keep a close eye on your prints, especially during the initial layers, to ensure that the supports are being generated correctly.
+• Monitor Your Prints: Keep a close eye on your prints, especially during the initial layers, to make sure the supports are being generated correctly.

 Real-World Examples of Effective Support Generation